Thulium-Drake/ansible-role-vmware/README.md

 For detailed instructions on how to install these dependencies manually, please check the example setup.

+### Note on using it with RHEL 8
+This role will work perfectly on both RHEL8, however, due to the required Python version for the vSphere SDK, you need to change the ```ansible_python_interpreter``` depending on the vSphere major version.
+Please see the example playbooks for a means to detect it.

+* vSphere 7 SDK requires Python 3.3+
+* vSphere 8 SDK requires Python 3.8+, which requires a custom ```ansible_python_interpreter``` on RHEL8

 ### Multiple vSphere clusters?
 No problem!
 The playbook is configured to use the vSphere credentials and information in the hostvars of the targeted VM.
 So, configuring for multiple VMware